Evelyn

 History:

 A couple living in a town near Lethbridge grew concerned when they observed a young homeless mother-cat and her three kittens.
 The feline family was new to the neighbourhood and had taken refuge under a neighbour's front step at the beginning of August, 2023.
-The little mom, now named Emori, had lost part of her rear right leg due to some type of catastrophic injury, making providing for her youngsters difficult, and avoiding predators and aggressive street cats problematic.
-The neighbours started feeding the little family, and contacted rescue-groups.
-Regardless of capacity issues, PAW decided to make a special effort to trap the injured female and her offspring.
+The little mom, now named Emori, had lost part of her rear right leg due to a catastrophic injury, making providing for her youngsters impossible, and avoiding predators and aggressive street cats problematic.
+The neighbours started feeding the little family and contacted rescue-groups to no avail.
+But regardless of capacity issues, PAW decided to make a special effort to trap the injured female and her offspring.
 With the indispensable help of the local couple, the Society was able to capture the kittens and eventually, their mother.
 Emori and her kittens had become very familiar with feeding time and their social progress can be attributed to the team effort of the two neighbours, talking to their little visitors and slowly gaining their trust.
 The orange boy – now named Julien – entered the trap first, true to the couple’s description of him as "super curious".
-His sisters, Klarra and Evelyn, followed a day later.
+His sisters, Klarra (since adopted) and Evelyn, followed a day later.
 All are in a foster-home now.

 Personality:

-All kittens, but especially shyer ones, need your time: playing, holding, brushing, nail trimming, picking up, handling, supervising and making your home kitten-safe.
+All young cats, but especially shyer ones, need your time: playing, holding, brushing, nail trimming, picking up, handling, supervising and making your home safe for them.
 If they stop receiving attention, they'll stop wanting it.

 If you would like to inquire about Evelyn, please do so by clicking here.